V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Positive Consequences <!-- optional -->

-- The code is based on robust view replication consensus algorithm theory.
+- The code is using foundationdb's share nothing architecture.
-- The playback of the state machine is deterministic.

 ## Negative Consequences <!-- optional -->

-- Minimum of three relays.
+- [Todo]

 ## Option graveyard: <!-- same as above -->